Leidagandy/Leidagandy/README.md

 - 🔭 I’m currently working on ...
 Would You Rather Game with React and Redux
 - 🌱 I’m currently learning ...
-React Native and NodeJS
+Redux and Node.js
 - 👯 I’m looking to collaborate on ...
 JavaScript/React projects
 - 💬 Ask me about ...
-JavaScript, React, Redux, React Native, NodeJs, SQL, CSS, HTML
+JavaScript, React, Redux, Node.js, SQL, CSS, HTML
 - 🤔 I’m looking forward to ... getting my first junior developer position
 - :house: I'm currently located in ...
-Manchester but I'm willing to relocate
+Manchester, but willing to relocate
 - :surfer: Windsurf lover :hearts:
 <br />